Thaikkudam Bridge

-Thaikkudam Bridge is a multi-genre Indian music band, originated from Kerala in 2013.
-The band achieved its first commercial success through the musical show Music Mojo, which used to be telecast on Kappa TV where they released their debut original composition, "Fish Rock".
+Thaikkudam Bridge is a multi-genre Indian music band, formed in Kerala in 2013.
+It achieved its first commercial success through the musical show Music Mojo, which used to be telecast on Kappa TV where they released their debut original composition, "Fish Rock".
 The song is also popularly known by the lyrics "Ayela, mathi, choora, kaari...".
 The track went viral on social media, getting them extensive fame.
 The band has won numerous awards, and has performed in over 600 shows across 25 countries as of 2024.

 History

 The band was conceived by Siddharth Menon and Govind Vasantha in 2013.
-The band’s name, proposed by Piyush Kapoor (ex-member), is derived from a bridge located in Kochi, Kerala.
+The band's name, proposed by Piyush Kapoor (ex-member), is derived from a bridge located in Kochi, Kerala.
 Prior to forming Thaikkudam Bridge, the members had individual careers as musical artists.
 The members of the band Siddharth Menon and Vian Fernandes were part of a band.

 Following the band's commercial breakthrough and increased demand for live shows, members put their individual careers on hold and focused on the Thaikkudam Bridge.